msmith93/brenda/README.md

 Now you can append `-P cuda_setup.py` to your frame template to tell Blender to use the GPU.

+**Note:** This version of `cuda_setup.py` will only work on single-GPU instances.
+I haven't updated it to support multiple GPUs because, historically, single-GPU instances have seemed to offer the most computing power per dollar.

 ### 3. Blender and general dependencies
 ```bash
 $ add-apt-repository ppa:thomas-schiex/blender